-There are several ways to find out where a website is hosted.
+There are several ways to find out where is site hosted.
 However, despite your best sleuthing efforts, you still may not be able to find out where a website is being hosted or who owns the domain.

 Identifying information is very easy to hide on the internet, which can make it very frustrating if you’re trying to find something.

-However, even though there are no guarantees of success, the tips and tricks in this article are the best ways to figure out where a website and/or a domain name is being hosted.
+However, even though there are no guarantees of success, the tips and tricks in this article are the best ways how to tell where a website is hosted, or where a domain name is being hosted.

 - The Wayback Machine – https://web.archive.org/